MicrosoftDocs/windows-itpro-docs/browsers/edge/group-policies/new-tab-page-settings-gp.md

 # New Tab page settings

-By default, Microsoft Edge loads the default New Tab page.
+Microsoft Edge loads the default New tab page by default.
 With these policies you can set a URL to load in the New Tab page, preventing users from making changes.
 You can also load a blank page instead or let the users choose what loads instead of the default.

 ## Relevant group policies